 |

-Directors who self-identify as biracial or multi‑ethnic are counted as Diverse under Nasdaq’s proposal.
+Directors who self-identify as biracial or multi‑ethnic are counted as diverse under Nasdaq’s Board Diversity Rule.

 Publication Date*: